 Unsurprisingly, Australia is the country where workers have to put in the least amount of time—just 18 minutes—before they earn enough to buy a Big Mac; the minimum wage there is $15.96.
 With our paltry $7.25 per hour, American minimum-wage earners have to clock 35 minutes to earn a burger’s worth of pay; we’re sandwiched between Japan (31 minutes) and Greece (53 minutes).
 France and the U.K. come in behind Australia at number two and three.

-And at the opposite end of the spectrum, there’s India, where an employee earning minimum wage would have to work 347 minutes—more than six hours—before earning enough rupees to buy a Big Mac.
+And at the opposite end of the spectrum, there’s India, where an employee earning minimum wage would have to work 347 minutes—nearly six hours—before earning enough rupees to buy a Big Mac.